Adult-onset Still's Disease

 Can Adult-onset Still's disease be cured?

-What are the treatment options for Adult-onset Still's disease?
+What treatments are available for Adult-onset Still's disease?

 Can Adult-onset Still's disease affect other parts of the body?

-Yes, it can affect organs such as the liver and spleen.
+Yes, it can affect organs such as the liver, spleen, and lungs in some cases.

 Is Adult-onset Still's disease related to juvenile rheumatoid arthritis?